alexwarren/alexwarren.github.io/_posts/2011-06-13-programming-visually-the-script-editor-in-quest-5-0-beta-2.md

 <a href="/images/2011/textadventuresblog.files.wordpress.com-2011-06-scriptprintexpression.png"><img class="alignnone size-full wp-image-595" title="Script Editor - print expression" src="/images/2011/textadventuresblog.files.wordpress.com-2011-06-scriptprintexpression.png" alt="" width="571" height="147" /></a>

-We can now add the expression "<kbd>"Welcome, " + playername</kbd>", and the Script Editor will give us a bit of help with that, too.
+We can now add the expression <code>"Welcome, " + playername</code>, and the Script Editor will give us a bit of help with that, too.
 The blue triangle to the right of the expression contains a menu which allows us to add things to our expression:

 <a href="/images/2011/textadventuresblog.files.wordpress.com-2011-06-scriptexpression.png"><img class="alignnone size-full wp-image-596" title="Script Editor - expression menu" src="/images/2011/textadventuresblog.files.wordpress.com-2011-06-scriptexpression.png" alt="" width="569" height="425" /></a>